Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 5. Edit `LiveLoadingTips.xml` to add your own tips.

 For tips to actually show up they need to have text matching the client's locale.
-For a list of locale website codes see [Constants](./../Client/Constants.md).
+For a list of supported locale website codes see [here](./../GameData/Locale.md).
 The client updates tips only when the `Date` attribute of the root node of LiveLoadingTips.xml is different from the previous update.